PLC - Spring 26 - Further Program Alignment

 PLC sessions will be held throughout the Spring of 2026.
 Please visit this page for updates.

-- Preparing for an Early Literacy Program Review
+- Top Tips for Preparing for an Early Literacy Program Review

 - Planning Next Steps

-5: Opportunities for Teacher Candidates to Practice, Observe and Demonstrate Skills
+3: Delineating Opportunities for Teacher Candidates to Acquire, Observe, Practice, Demonstrate Skills, Mar.
+30th 9:30-11am

 MA DESE Resources